WNBA Betting Odds 2019

 For basketball betting fans across the Canada and the USA, plus those around the globe, the WNBA officially opened their season on May 24, 2019.
 The Seattle Storm are the defending WNBA Champions, but they faced plenty of adversity this offseason as they look to capture back-to-back titles.

 Which team will capture the 2019 US Women's Basketball Championship?
-As expected, WNBA betting odds vary by team - with some powerhouse squads stacked at the top.
-WNBA prices, as of July 15, 2019, are supplied by top rated online sportsbooks.
+WNBA betting odds vary by team with some powerhouse squads stacked at the top.
+WNBA prices, as of September 16, 2019, are supplied by top rated online sportsbooks.
 Click a link below to connect to your bookmaker of choice!

 * Click on any of the bookmaker links above for odds on all 12 WNBA squads.